-So in this guide, I’ll show you the 5 main types of Virtual Reality, when to use each, and how to choose the one that fits you best.
+So in this guide, I’ll walk you through the 5 main types of Virtual Reality, what each one is good for, and how to find the one that fits you.

-- Virtual reality (VR) helps users explore simulated environments that feel real using tools like HMDs, motion sensors, and powerful computers.
+- Virtual reality (VR) helps users explore simulated environments that feel real.

 - According to Grand View Research, the global VR market is projected to reach over $435.36 billion by 2030, as more industries adopt tailored VR types.